 A diesel generator will typically consume 0.4 L of diesel for every kWh produced.
 Internal combustion is essentially what the diesel engine is.
 Unlike a petrol engine, the diesel engine burns the fuel that has been injected into the injection chamber by using the heat of compression.

-coal for the production of electricity.
-52% of the electricity in the UK is produced from coal.
+Coal is used for the production of electricity.
+52% of electricity in the UK is produced from coal.
 Water is heated to 540 degrees Celsius in a typical coal-fired power plant, like the one in this image, to create high-pressure steam.
 The plant burns 14,000 tons of coal every day to generate 109 kWh of electricity per year.

 Infrastructure and pricing are the deciding factors.
 The economic and logistical challenges associated with renewable energy are ultimately the major obstacles to its development.
 Renewable energy sources will become increasingly popular and widely used once the infrastructure supporting them expands.